digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 bootstrap) or for an existing deployment.
 When the KMS is enabled after a node has been running, the keys are (a) encrypted and stored in this encrypted form in the Canton node's database, or (b) transparently replaced by external KMS keys.
-For scenario (a) this process is done transparently, while in (b) it could be more involved if the key schemes being used do no match the current supported keys for KMS.
+For scenario (a) this process is done transparently, while in (b) it :ref:`could be more involved <live_provider_migration>` if the key schemes being used do no match the current supported keys for KMS.

 .. _backup-kms: